christopherroyshields/language-br/README.md

 The snippets contain all constants, keywords and procedures which come with PureBasic by default.
 In addition basic code block snippets as for procedures are provided, too.

+If you use PureUnit, check out the [language-pureunit](https://atom.io/packages/language-pureunit) package.

 ## Contributing

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets or make grammar tweaks.